respawn-app/FlowMVI/docs/plugins/prebuilt.md

 ### Or Create Your Own

-In case you are missing a feature or a plugin, you can create your own in just a few lines of code.
+In case you are missing a feature or a plugin, you can create your own in 1 line of code.

-Learn how to do in the [next guide](custom_plugins.md)
+Learn how to do in the [next guide](custom.md)